adibendahan/SimplyFilterSMS-iOS/README.md

 #### ***How does message filtering work?***

 When you recive a text message from a number that is not in your contact list, Simply Filter SMS will filter it based on the following rules:
-* If a text message contains any words from the Allow list it will be delivered regularly.
+* If a text message contains text matching to a filter from the 'Allowed Texts' it will be delivered regularly.
-* If not, the message will be scanned for any denied words and in case any were found it will be delivered to the Junk folder.
+* If not, the message will be scanned for matching filters from the 'Blocked Texts' and in case any were found it will be delivered to the Junk folder.
-* If the text doesn't contain any denied words, it will be delivered regularly.
+*  If the text doesn't contain any text that matches the filters, it will be delivered regularly.

 #### ***Are my messages exposed to the app developer?***

 No. Simply Filter SMS does not collect any information whatsoever, all message processing is done locally on your device without any logging.

-#### ***What about iMessages and messages from my contats?***
+#### ***What about iMessages and messages from my contacts?***

 Apple does not expose those messages to any developer, they remain completely private.